Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

 .. image:: images/rednoise_pspec_slope3.png

 The slope is nearly 3, as expected.
-Note that we have limited the range of frequencies fit over to avoid the largest scales using the parameer ``low_cut``.
+Note that we have limited the range of frequencies fit over to avoid the largest scales using the parameter ``low_cut``.
 From the figure, it is clear that the samples on larger scales deviate from a power-law.
 This deviation is a result of the lack of samples on these large-scales.
-It can be avoided by increasing the size of the radial bins, but we will stick with small bins here to highlight the effect of the apodizing kernels on the power-spectrum shape.
+It can be avoided by increasing the size of the radial bins, but we will use small bins here to highlight the effect of the apodizing kernels on the power-spectrum shape.

 Before exploring the effect of the apodizing kernels, we can demonstrate the need for an apodizing kernel by taking a slice of the red-noise image, such that the edges are no longer periodic.